informatics-lab/molab-3dwx-ds/README.md

 Everything should be discoverable from the root uri at: http://<YOUR BOX NAME>:<YOUR PORT>/molab-3dwx-ds/

+further information on API structure can be seen in the 'api-structure.txt' file.

 #### Images
-POST images to {root uri}/images with the following fields:
+POST images to {root uri}/media with the following fields:
-'model_run_dt' : date time of model run eg. '2015-01-01T00:00:00.000Z'
+'forecast_reference_time' : date time of model run eg. '2015-01-01T00:00:00.000Z'
-'forecast_dt'  : date time of forecast eg. '2015-01-01T00:00:00.000Z'
+'forecast_time'           : date time of forecast eg. '2015-01-01T00:00:00.000Z'
 'phenomenon'              : phenomenon that image represents eg. 'cloud_fraction'
 'data'                    : image file
+'mime_type'               : mime type of file eg. 'image/png'
+'model'                   : name of model eg. 'uk_v'

 For sample representation see the json file attached.

 #### Videos
-POST videos to {root uri}/videos with the following fields:
+POST videos to {root uri}/media with the following fields:
-'model_run_dt' : date time of model run eg. '2015-01-01T00:00:00.000Z'
+'forecast_reference_time' : date time of model run eg. '2015-01-01T00:00:00.000Z'
-'phenomenon'   : phenomenon that image represents eg. 'cloud_fraction'
+'phenomenon'              : phenomenon that video represents eg. 'cloud_fraction'
-'data'         : video file
+'data'                    : image file
+'mime_type'               : mime type of file eg. 'video/ogg'
+'model'                   : name of model eg. 'uk_v'

 For sample representation see the json file attached.